cosmos/cosmos-sdk/docs/architecture/adr-043-nft-module.md

   uint64 amount = 1;
 }

-// QueryTypeRequest is the request type for the Query/Type RPC method message QueryTypeRequest {
+// QueryOwnerRequest is the request type for the Query/Owner RPC method message QueryOwnerRequest {
-  string type = 1;
+  string genre = 1;
+  string id    = 2;
 }

-// QueryTypeResponse is the response type for the Query/Type RPC method message QueryTypeResponse {
+// QueryOwnerResponse is the response type for the Query/Owner RPC method message QueryOwnerResponse{
-  cosmos.nft.v1beta1.Metadata metadata = 1;
+  string owner = 1;
 }

+// QuerySupplyRequest is the request type for the Query/Supply RPC method message QuerySupplyRequest {
+  string genre = 1;
+}

+// QuerySupplyResponse is the response type for the Query/Supply RPC method message QuerySupplyResponse {
+  uint64 amount = 1;
+}

+// QueryNFTsRequest is the request type for the Query/NFTs RPC method message QueryNFTsRequest {
+  string                                 genre      = 1;
+  cosmos.base.query.v1beta1.PageResponse pagination = 2;
+}

+// QueryNFTsOfOwnerRequest is the request type for the Query/NFTsOfOwner RPC method message QueryNFTsOfOwnerRequest {
+  string                                 genre      = 1;
+  string                                 owner      = 2;
+  cosmos.base.query.v1beta1.PageResponse pagination = 3;
+}

+// QueryNFTsResponse is the response type for the Query/NFTs and Query/NFTsOfOwner RPC method message QueryNFTsResponse {
+  repeated cosmos.nft.v1beta1.NFT        nfts       = 1;
+  cosmos.base.query.v1beta1.PageResponse pagination = 2;
+}

+// QueryNFTRequest is the request type for the Query/NFT RPC method message QueryNFTRequest {
+  string genre = 1;
+  string id    = 2;
+}

+// QueryNFTResponse is the response type for the Query/NFT RPC method message QueryNFTResponse {
+  cosmos.nft.v1beta1.NFT nft = 1;
+}

+// QueryGenreRequest is the request type for the Query/Genre RPC method message QueryGenreRequest {
+  string genre = 1;
+}

+// QueryGenreResponse is the response type for the Query/Genre RPC method message QueryGenreResponse {
+  cosmos.nft.v1beta1.Genre genre = 1;
+}

-// QueryTypesRequest is the request type for the Query/Types RPC method message QueryTypesRequest {
+// QueryGenresRequest is the request type for the Query/Genres RPC method message QueryGenresRequest {
   // pagination defines an optional pagination for the request. cosmos.base.query.v1beta1.PageRequest pagination = 1;
 }

-// QueryTypesResponse is the response type for the Query/Types RPC method message QueryTypesResponse {
+// QueryGenresResponse is the response type for the Query/Genres RPC method message QueryGenresResponse {
-  repeated cosmos.nft.v1beta1.Metadata   metadatas = 1;
+  repeated cosmos.nft.v1beta1.Genre      genres     = 1;
   cosmos.base.query.v1beta1.PageResponse pagination = 2;
 }
 ```